Best Norfolk Beaches: 10 Stretches of Sand Worth Visiting

 What is the best beach in Norfolk?

 Holkham Beach is widely considered Norfolk’s finest, with vast golden sand, pine-backed dunes, and a nature reserve.
-Wells-next-the-Sea, Brancaster, and Old Hunstanton are also exceptional.
+Wells-next-the-Sea, Brancaster, and Old Hunstanton are also impressive.
 The best beach depends on what you want: Holkham for space, Cromer for traditional seaside, or Brancaster for kitesurfing and wild swimming.

 Are Norfolk beaches sandy?